 Doctrine of double effect

-A doctrine based on moral philosophy, used in the context of palliative care, which recognises that medication may be given (usually by a health professional) to a person to relieve pain (the good effect), even if it hastens the person’s death (the bad effect).
+A doctrine based on moral philosophy, used in the context of palliative care.
+It recognises that medication may be given (usually by a health professional) to a person where the primary intention is to relieve pain (the good effect), even if it hastens the person’s death (the bad effect).

 Euthanasia is a deliberate, intentional act of one person to end the life of another person in order to relieve that person’s suffering.

 The term euthanasia is often used in different ways.
 Three of the most common are:

 - Voluntary euthanasia: Euthanasia is performed at the request of the person whose life is ended, and that person is competent.
-For example, a doctor injects a competent patient, at their request, with a lethal substance to relieve that person from unbearable physical pain.
+For example, a doctor injects a competent person, at their request, with a lethal substance to relieve that person from unbearable physical pain.

 - Non-voluntary euthanasia: Euthanasia is performed and the person is not competent.
-For example, a doctor injects a patient in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.
+For example, a doctor injects a person in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.

 - Involuntary euthanasia: Euthanasia is performed and the person is competent but has not expressed the wish to die or has expressed a wish that he or she does not die.
-For example, a doctor injects a competent patient who is in the terminal stage of a terminal illness such as cancer with a lethal substance without that person’s request.
+For example, a doctor injects a competent person who is in the terminal stage of a terminal illness with a lethal substance, without that person’s request.

 - is not in the person’s best interests,

 It is sometimes referred to as ‘non-beneficial treatment’ or ‘potentially inappropriate treatment’.

 A term used to define a child (person under 18) who has capacity to make decisions about his or her own health care and treatment, without the need for parental decision-making.
 A child is Gillick-competent for a health care decision if they achieve 'sufficient understanding and intelligence to enable him or her to understand fully what is proposed'.